 West Midlands Police said it was investigating the shoe-throwing incident.

-A spokesman said: "This case will be discussed with the high commission to see how they wish to proceed."'Drumming up support'
+A spokesman said: "This case will be discussed with the high commission to see how they wish to proceed."

 Mr Zardari's son cancelled an appearance at the Birmingham event, saying he would open the donation point at Pakistan's High Commission in the capital.